MonstrousSoftware/Tut3D/2023-11-19-Tutorial-3D-step19.md

     public static class Portal {
         public Vector3 left;
         public Vector3 right;
+        public boolean slopeChange;     // indicator if portal connects nodes with different slope

         public Portal(Vector3 left, Vector3 right, boolean slopeChange ) {
             this.left = new Vector3(left);
             this.right = new Vector3(right);
+            this.slopeChange = slopeChange;
         }
     }
 ```

-We can code the following to find the shared edge between two connected triangles.
+This makes use of the following method to find the shared edge between two connected triangles.
 We return the start and end vector of the connecting edge.
 Since our triangles are by convention counter-clockwise, this means the start will be the right vertex and the end will be the left vertex of the portal as we move
 from node a to node b.